Ros Conkie Marketing

 For my business this can sometimes be a year or more!
 People need to be in the right position to want marketing consultancy and sometimes they meet me when the timing isn't right.
 For many other businesses it isn't so long.
 And I've worked with clients that have even longer "elapsed time" timescales than me.

 This is the amount of time that a customer needs to spend actively considering their decision before they buy.
-"Accrued time" might include time spent in the following ways...
+"Active consideration time" might include time spent in the following ways...

 • Speaking to you in person or on the phone